Prevention of Candida infection in neonates

 The prevention of Candida infections in neonates will be reviewed here.
 The clinical manifestations, diagnosis, etiology, risk factors and treatment of neonatal candidal infections are discussed separately.
 (See "Clinical manifestations and diagnosis of Candida infection in neonates" and "Epidemiology and risk factors for Candida infection in neonates" and "Treatment of Candida infection in neonates".)

-Because of the poor clinical outcome of neonates with candidemia, there have been significant efforts to develop preventive measures to reduce the risk of systemic candidal infections.
-These efforts have focused on the very low and extremely low birth weight infants (birth weight less than 1500 and 1000 g, respectively) who are at the highest risk for invasive candidal infections.
+Prevention of systemic candidal infections in neonates is important because of the poor clinical outcome of neonates with candidemia.
+Prevention efforts have focused on the very low birth weight (VLBW, BW <1500 g) and extremely low birth weight (ELBW, BW <1000 g) infants who are at the highest risk for invasive candidal infections.
 (See "Epidemiology and risk factors for Candida infection in neonates", section on 'Epidemiology' and "Epidemiology and risk factors for Candida infection in neonates", section on 'Risk factors for invasive candidiasis'.)

 - Kossoff EH, Buescher ES, Karlowicz MG.
 Candidemia in a neonatal intensive care unit: trends during fifteen years and clinical features of 111 cases.
 Pediatr Infect Dis J 1998; 17:504.

 - Beck-Sague CM, Azimi P, Fonseca SN, et al. Bloodstream infections in neonatal intensive care unit patients: results of a multicenter study.
 Pediatr Infect Dis J 1994; 13:1110.

 - Stoll BJ, Hansen N, Fanaroff AA, et al. Late-onset sepsis in very low birth weight neonates: the experience of the NICHD Neonatal Research Network.
 Pediatrics 2002; 110:285.